Jazz select Duke F/C Kyle Filipowski in 2nd round of 2024 NBA Draft | Gephardt Daily

-SALT LAKE CITY, Utah, June 27, 2024 (Gephardt Daily) — The Utah Jazz went big with their final pick of the 2024 NBA Draft, selecting Duke forward/center Kyle Filipowski at No. 32 overall.
+SALT LAKE CITY, Utah, June 27, 2024 (Gephardt Daily) — The Utah Jazz went big with their final pick of the 2024 NBA Draft, selecting Duke forward/center Kyle Filipowski at No. 32 overall Thursday.

 Filipowski, at 6-foot-11 and 230 pounds, averaged 15.8 points, 8.6 rebounds, 2.2 assists and 1.1 blocks per game, while shooting 47.3% from the floor, 31.4% from 3-point range and 71.8% at the free throw line as a two-year starter at Duke.